W4H33D/PortSucker/Data_Types.md

 # Data Types

-Here we made a program that print four data types of python
+Here we made a program that print all data types of python

 ```
 #!/usr/bin/python3